Linkurious/documentation-resources/Customer Support Procedures/LKE-v4.1-migration.md

 ***Impacts:***

-Static queries and query templates can be referred to by their identifier in various parts of Linkurious Enterprise:
+Queries can be referred to by their identifier in various parts of Linkurious Enterprise:
 - In [Custom actions][1]
 - In [Deep links][2]
 - To populate the [Guest mode workspace][3]